rvegajr/blessbox/docs/IMPLEMENTATION_CHECKLIST.md

 ## Overview
 This checklist ensures all mock implementations are replaced with live services and proper API integrations.

+> **Dec 2025 Status Update (Current Spec):** Production authentication is **NextAuth v5 6-digit code (email-only)** via `/login`.
+Any “verification code” references below are legacy/back-compat and may still exist only to support older tests or historical implementation notes.

 ## 1. Email Verification System ❌

 ### Current State: